profnote/profnote.github.io/index.md

 cover-img: /assets/img/pom.jpg
 ---

 My name is Niti.
-I'm interested in Data Science and Art.
+I'm interested in Data Science, Computer Vision and Art.
 I like creating cool stuff related to these fields.